ConesaLab/SQANTI-browser/README.md

 3. Go to https://genome.ucsc.edu/index.html
 4. Click on My Data -> Track Hubs -> My Hubs and add the link to your publicly available hub.txt file into the URL window.
 4. Click on Add Hub.
-5. Navigate to your region of interest
+5. Navigate to your region of interest or use the search box with Trix search syntax
 6. View and filter transcripts by structural category

 ### Debug Mode